You are in Oslo, Norway

 I believe that ditching the modernist vision is central also for the all-important contemporary focus on the environmental impact of design.
 Modernists, just as many earlier utopists, seem to have gone in for the possibility of wasteless society.(33) This is suggested by their already mentioned belief that there is an intrinsic aesthetic expression pertaining to the new epoch, and that there are innate, inherent forms pertaining to every function, material, or production process.
 Choosing those foreordained, resident, intrinsically right solutions, would mean avoiding mistakes, and avoiding mistakes would entail avoiding waste, including the wasteful irrationality of fashions – a modernist would say.
 We should, however, start from an opposite thesis: that it is impossible to eliminate waste, and that the notion of wasteless society is a dangerous because a totalitarian delusion – but that it is all the same possible to limit the harmful effects of waste through clearer awareness of the unintended consequences of the solutions designers choose from among practically endless number of different possibilities.
 As the wealth of societies both inside and outside the Western cultural sphere is all the time slowly on the rise, there is no doubt that more and more goods will be produced, with burdensome environmental consequences.
 Therefore a highly realistic, non-modernist, non-utopian view of waste is imperative.

 AM I PERHAPS KICKING an open door?
 It seems that nobody explicitly promotes the modernist vision any longer.
 Two decades ago there was a school of post-modernism, which even attempted to replace modernism altogether.(34) Both before, during, and after post-modernism scores of bright architects, designers, writers and critics have been pointing out various problems with modernism, as well as developing alternatives to modernism,(35) and as a consequence, reality has made inroads into the educational practice of design schools.
 We speak for example of product semantics, and emotional design, and we teach students the marketing aspects of design.
 All this can be seen as signs of departure from the previous monopolist modernism.
 But still: design semantics is mostly limited to the modernist abstract aesthetic, as if visual culture has commenced only in the 1920s with the abstract-art-derived aesthetic and the Bauhaus.(36) The notion of emotional design is often discussed as if non-modern design or pre-modern idioms never existed.(37) Marketing courses run in parallel with the standard "critical" platitudes about the consumer society still at home in other courses.
 The schools still largely keep to their one-style-fits-all modernist ideal.
-And one still feels that those users who prefer some sort of non-modernist, traditionalist look of things, are treated the way homosexuals were treated fifty years ago: if not ignored they are considered queer, and in need of reeducation.
+And one still feels that the users who prefer some sort of non-modernist, traditionalist look of things, tend to be treated as if they were somewhat retarded.
 The modernist design ideology seems to be fully internalized now, running imperceptibly in the background like the air-conditioning system of the school’s infrastructure.

 However, the schools themselves cannot be blamed alone for this state of affairs.
 As the absolute majority of Western design and architecture schools that practice the aesthetic monopoly are run by the state, the ultimate responsibility for the modernist regime must be seen as resting with the governmental departments in charge of these institutions.
 The departments, in accepting such regime, practically acquiesce in mandating a definite aesthetic style, to the exclusion of other idioms.
 Is this a conscious policy on their part, or only a sin of omission?
 However it may be, the question is: have design schools or governmental departments in a pluralist, democratic society any business promoting a definite design style?
 In the end will only a departmental decree, explicitly aimed at injecting diversity into the curriculum, abolish the present monopoly?